Schniz/fnm/README.md

 ```
 You can replace `%CMDER_ROOT%` with any other convenient path too.

+### Recommendation for `WSL2` user

+To avoid fnm misconfiguration from a variety of filesystems between Linux Distributions and Windows, we recommend that `WSL2` users use the Linux version of fnm instead of the Windows executable.

 ## [Usage](./docs/commands.md)

 [See the available commands for an extended usage documentation](./docs/commands.md)